phyco1991/ha-ultrasync/README.md

-# UltraSync Integration for Home Assistant
+# UltraSync Integration for Home Assistant - DEVELOPMENT/RESEARCH BUILD ONLY
+**This build is not released, and should only be used for development and research purposes**

 [![Paypal](https://img.shields.io/badge/paypal-donate-green.svg)](https://paypal.me/lead2gold)
 [![Follow](https://img.shields.io/twitter/follow/l2gnux)](https://twitter.com/l2gnux/)<br>